anyars-encarta/use_state/README.md

 # React + Vite

-This project aims at teaching useState
+This project aims at teaching useState to beginners.

 Currently, two official plugins are available: